 Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
 According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at a properly controlled level.
-To ensure that the fluoride supplement in your water provides optimal dental protection, we monitor fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/L. During 2019, monitoring showed fluoride levels in your water were within 0.1 mg/L of the target level 99.36 % of the time.
+To ensure that the fluoride supplement in your water provides optimal dental protection, New Castle Water System, Pace University's water supplier, monitors fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/L. During 2021, monitoring showed fluoride levels in your water were within 0.1 mg/L of the target level 99.22 % of the time.
 None of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for fluoride.

-INFORMATION FOR NON-ENGLISH SPEAKING RESIDENTS Spanish
+INFORMATION FOR NON-ENGLISH SPEAKING RESIDENTS

+Spanish